-Eric serves on the Board of the Dalai Lama for Peace and Education and is a Vice Chair of the Business Council of B.C.
-He formerly served on the Board of the Justice Institute of B.C.
+Eric served on the Board of the Dalai Lama Center and was a Vice Chair of the Business Council of BC.
+He also previously served on the Board of the Justice Institute.

 Sandra spent her early career in corrections and human resources.
 She worked in senior management positions in the public sector in Alberta and BC and for a professional services firm.

 Over 20 years ago, she started the consulting business called HTDInc.
 Consulting services include human resources services for a variety of organizations locally, nationally and internationally.
 The majority of services over recent years include leadership development, training design and delivery, performance management and organizational design.
 More recently she has taken on assignments relating to board effectiveness and governance.